 To the South

 After a short ten minute cruise downstream lies Ban Chan or pottery village on the less inhabited right bank of the Mekong.
-Here you can stroll around the Hamlet and watch hand thrown pots and bowls being crafted on manually spun wheels.
-Opportunities to learn how to throw your own pots exist and then take lunch exist.
-A small entrance charge to the village of 10,000 kip applies.
+Here you can stroll around the hamlet and watch hand thrown pots and bowls being crafted on manually spun wheels.
+Opportunities to learn how to throw your own pots and then take lunch exist.
+A small entrance fee to the village of 10,000 kip applies.

 Just a little further on from Ban chan are the Pha Tad Ke botanical Gardens.
 Normally we would recommend taking the half day tour here via the gardens own boat shuttle service but if you have time constraints you can spend an hour or so taking in the spectacular array of plants on display in their natural habitat.
 Alternatively you may choose to combine a brief visit here with lunch at the restaurant overlooking the lilly ponds.